Essential Information to Help You Get Started.

 A resident permit can be collected at a Exit-Entry Administrative Service Center in China.
 They will provide a document that shows you have been formally identified and registered as a resident who is now living in that general area.

+All things go well, you should be receiving your work visa certificate, as well as your residence permit.
 Now you are officially settle in China, you can legally work and live in China.

 Embark on a lifetime journey teaching English in China!